 🥢 How to Serve

-You can serve this Italian Eggplant Stew in several ways.
-Most Italian eggplant recipes call for cheese, not this one, as it packs lots of flavor on its own!
+You can serve this Italian Eggplant Casserole in several ways.
+Most Italian eggplant recipes call for cheese, but not this one, as it packs lots of flavor on its own!

 - Main dish – serve a larger portion along with baked potatoes or steamed rice.

 - Side – next to your dish of choice, such as this simple Romanesco Broccoli.

 - Appetizer – serve it with your favorite Focaccia or Pagnotta bread as a Spanish Tapa at room temperature.
 You can alternatively use pita bread, for this absolutely delicious meal.

 - Whole Foods Plant-Based Diet – omit olive oil and salt.
 The method doesn’t change.